Marker Logo

 Topics.
 This historical marker is listed in these topic lists: MilitaryNotable EventsNotable PlacesWar, US Revolutionary.
 A significant historical date for this entry is October 7, 1972.

 Location.
-43° 0.239′ N, 73° 36.555′ W. Marker is in Stillwater, New York, in Saratoga County.
-Marker is on Park Tour Road, on the right when traveling west.
+Marker has been reported permanently removed.
+It was located near 43° 0.239′ N, 73° 36.555′ W. Marker was in Stillwater, New York, in Saratoga County.
+It was on Park Tour Road, on the right when traveling west.
 Marker is in Saratoga National Historic Park at the Fraser Burial Site stop on the auto tour road.
 Touch for map.
-Marker is in this post office area: Stillwater NY 12170, United States of America.
-Touch for directions.
+Marker was in this post office area: Stillwater NY 12170, United States of America.

 Paid Advertisement